 Raoul is a restauranteur in Princeton, NJ.
 A founding member of the Terra Momo Restaurant Group, Raoul owns and operates several restaurants in the Princeton area which focus on serving food which is locally grown and raised.
 Raoul has been the recipient of several awards related to his active community involvement.
 Raoul and his wife reside in Princeton with their three sons who attend the Princeton and Hopewell Valley Public Schools.

 Lee Yonish, Board Member

-Lee has a background in market research, where she has overseen numerous studies for businesses spanning various industries, such as technology and corporate communications.
-She also has experience with nonprofit management, and prior to joining the Suppers Board she worked with the Princeton School Gardens Cooperative.
-Lee is thankful that her experience with PSGC led her to meeting Dorothy.
+Lee has a background in market research, and for 15 years she managed numerous studies for businesses spanning various industries, such as technology, healthcare and corporate communications.
+More recently, she has shifted her focus to community and nonprofit work.
+In addition to contributing her time to Suppers, she also serves on the board of the Foundation for Airway Health.
 "I support Suppers because it has taught me how to pay close attention to how food makes me feel, how to incorporate more nutrient-dense food into my life, and it has helped me to filter through all of the 'food confusion' brought on by the media, best-selling nutrition books, medical studies and the food industry."